0nespo/HumanGestureWithComputerVision/README.md

-# Real-time zoon-in & zoom-out using hand gestures through Computer Vision
+# Real-time zoom-in & zoom-out using hand gestures through Computer Vision

 ## About this app